KILTprotocol/sdk-js/docs/contribution-guide.md

 ### Documenting public methods

-Public methods should be documented.
-Some lint rules are set up: see the `jsdoc` rules in `eslintrc.json`, and [their description][jsdoc].
+Since they're available to SDK users, public methods must be documented.

-Additionally, we recommend that you observe the following guidelines, to make the documentation as helpful as possible:
+On top of the the linting rules mentioned above (must document all parameters, must have a description...), we recommend that you observe the following guidelines to make the documentation as helpful as possible:

 * Method description:
   * Make it concise and clear;